Conservative Myths About Medicaid

 outcomes are so poor is because the outdated 1965 Medicaid law places a laundry list of constraints on states’ ability to

-manage their Medicaid programs.”34 The remedy, according to many conservatives, involves changing the funding structure
+manage their Medicaid programs.”34 The remedy, according to many conservatives, involves changing the funding

-make up the difference on their own or cut benefits or eligibility.35
+states to either make up the difference on their own or cut benefits or eligibility.35

 The reality is that Medicaid is already an extremely flexible program.
 States can receive waivers from the federal government